symfony/symfony-docs/components/phpunit_bridge.rst

 By default, any non-legacy-tagged or any non-`@-silenced`_ deprecation notices will make tests fail.
 Alternatively, you can configure an arbitrary threshold by setting ``SYMFONY_DEPRECATIONS_HELPER`` to ``max[total]=320`` for instance.
 It will make the tests fails only if a higher number of deprecation notices is reached (``0`` is the default value).

 You can have even finer-grained control by using other keys of the ``max`` array, which are ``self``, ``direct``, and ``indirect``.
-The ``SYMFONY_DEPRECATIONS_HELPER`` environment variable accept a url-encoded string, meaning you can combine thresholds and any other configuration setting, like this:
+The ``SYMFONY_DEPRECATIONS_HELPER`` environment variable accepts an URL-encoded string, meaning you can combine thresholds and any other configuration setting, like this: ``SYMFONY_DEPRECATIONS_HELPER=max[total]=42&max[self]=0&verbose=0``
-``SYMFONY_DEPRECATIONS_HELPER=max[total]=42&max[self]=0&verbose=0``

 Internal deprecations
 .....................

 When you maintain a library, having the test suite fail as soon as a dependency introduces a new deprecation is not desirable, because it shifts the burden of fixing that deprecation to any contributor that happens to submit a pull request shortly after a new vendor release is made with that deprecation.

 To mitigate this, you can either use tighter requirements, in the hope that dependencies will not introduce deprecations in a patch version, or even commit the ``composer.lock`` file, which would create another class of issues.
 Libraries will often use ``SYMFONY_DEPRECATIONS_HELPER=max[total]=999999`` because of this.
-This has the drawback of allowing contributions that introduce deprecations
+This has the drawback of allowing contributions that introduce deprecations but:
-but:

 * forget to fix the deprecated calls if there are any;
 * forget to mark appropriate tests with the ``@group legacy`` annotations.

-By using ``SYMFONY_DEPRECATIONS_HELPER=max[self]=0``,
-deprecations that are triggered outside the ``vendors`` directory will be accounted for seperately, while deprecations triggered from a library inside it will not (unless you reach 999999 of these), giving you the best of both worlds.
+By using ``SYMFONY_DEPRECATIONS_HELPER=max[self]=0``, deprecations that are triggered outside the ``vendors`` directory will be accounted for seperately, while deprecations triggered from a library inside it will not (unless you reach 999999 of these), giving you the best of both worlds.

 Direct and Indirect Deprecations ................................

 When working on a project, you might be more interested in ``max[direct]``.
 Let's say you want to fix deprecations as soon as they appear.
-A problem many people experience is that some dependencies they have tend to lag behind their own dependencies, meaning they do not fix deprecations as soon as possible, which means you should create a pull request on the outdated vendor, and ignore these deprecations until your pull request is merged.
-This key allows you to put a threshold on direct deprecations only,allowing you to notice when *your code* is using deprecated APIs, and to keep up with the changes.
-You can of course still use ``max[indirect]`` if you want to keep indirect deprecations under a given threshold.
+A problem many developers experience is that some dependencies they have tend to lag behind their own dependencies, meaning they do not fix deprecations as soon as possible, which means you should create a pull request on the outdated vendor, and ignore these deprecations until your pull request is merged.

+The ``max[direct]`` config allows you to put a threshold on direct deprecations only, allowing you to notice when *your code* is using deprecated APIs, and to keep up with the changes.
+You can still use ``max[indirect]`` if you want to keep indirect deprecations under a given threshold.

 Here is a summary that should help you pick the right configuration: